Shashanksinghofficial/snake-game-style-bootstrap-python-localhost-/README.md

 # Snake-water-gun-game
-we use python in this game not javascript, and python run on flask using terminal in local host
+we use python in this game not javascript, and python run on flask using terminal in local host, i am unable to styling in css file in bash terminal. so i use styling in html using bootstrap cdn link and this game is with styling by bootstrap,not style.css file